Skip to content

 Frugalism as a lifestyle - What is it?

 What is actually meant by frugalism?
-More and more people are deciding to become financially independent as quickly as possible by adopting a frugal, conscious lifestyle - and are calling themselves frugalists.
+More and more people are deciding to live a frugal, conscious lifestyle as quickly as possible.
+Financially independent and call themselves frugalists.
 But what exactly is behind the movement and what are the links to sustainability?
-Let's find out.
+That's what we need to find out.

-In this article, I would therefore like to introduce you to the frugal lifestyle.
-From the definition and principles to tips for a more frugal everyday life.
+In this article, I would like to introduce you to the Frugalist lifestyle.
+From the definition, to principles, to tips for a more frugal everyday life.

 1. Definition